 3. The Fast and the Furious series (2001-present)

-The Fast and the Furious franchise, with all its high-octane street racing scenes, has proved immensely successful – in fact, Fast & Furious 7 is due for release this April.
+The Fast and the Furious franchise, with all its high-octane street racing scenes, has proved immensely successful – in fact the eighth movie, The Fate of the Furious, was released in 2017.
 Over 1,500 cars were used in the huge scale ‘Race Wars’ scene in the first movie, which had a budget in excess of $500 million.

 2. Chitty Chitty Bang Bang (1968)